Tee-42/rainbow/README.md

 The next two lines register tasks you want to execute.
 Anything that follows the term `task` (and a space) is relayed directly to your servers.
 Note that the `task` command only registers a task, it does not execute it.

-The final four lines run task 1 on server, task 2 on server, task 1 on server2 and task2 on server2 (in that order).
+The final four lines run task 0 on server, task 1 on server, task 0 on server2 and task 1 on server2 (in that order).
 These are non-blocking calls, rainbow does not wait for a run's task to finish before initiating the next run.
 Rainbow informs you when each run completes.

 The `run` command has the following syntax:
 ```